Heart scan (coronary calcium scan)

 You may be asked to avoid caffeine and smoking for four hours before the test.

 Clothing and personal items

 When you arrive for the procedure, you will be asked to remove clothing above the waist and to wear a medical gown.
 You will also need to remove jewelry around your neck or near your chest.
-In order to make things easier for yourself, you can consider leaving jewelry at home and wearing clothes that are easy to change.

 What you can expect